yk-liu/yk-liu.github.io/_posts/2018-11-01-Introduction-to-Homology/2018-11-01-Introduction-to-Homology.md

 >
 > <img src="https://raw.githubusercontent.com/yk-liu/yk-liu.github.io/master/_posts/2018-11-01-Introduction-to-Homology/assets/DoughnutEarth.png" width="50%">
 >
-> Jokes aside, you can think of a sheet of paper as have boundaries, i.e., four edges.
+> Jokes aside, you can think of a sheet of paper as having boundaries, i.e., four edges.
 Gluing two of them we have a tube, leaving only two edges.
 Further gluing these two edges together we end up with a torus with no boundaries.

 ## Interlude: Free Abelian Group